 In Wuhan, the measures started much later compared to what India is doing.
 It takes that longer when you start late.
-The initial outbreak of COVID was started in China while it was spreading across before diagnoses and establishing preventive measures.
-Not just China, they had by then sent the virus to other countries as well.
+The initial outbreak of COVID started in China and spread across before it could be diagnosed and preventive measures established.
+Not just China, the virus had reached other countries as well.

 As a result, longer lock-downs of nearly two months were required in some regions.
 Before the interventions, scientists estimated that each infected person passed on the coronavirus to more than two others, giving it the potential to spread rapidly.
 But between January 16 and 30, a period that included the first seven days of the lock down, the virus reproduction decreased from 2.35 to 1.05.
 The number of new daily infections in China seems to have peaked on January 25 just two days after Wuhan was locked down.

 As of 16 March, roughly 81,000 cases have been reported in China, according to the WHO.
 Epidemiologists say that measures implemented during this time did work.
 Epidemiologists say China’s mammoth response had one glaring flaw: it started too late.
 In the initial weeks of the outbreak in December and January, Wuhan authorities were slow to report cases of the so-called mysterious infection.
 This delayed measures to contain it.